Donato Piccolo

 Piccolo's work was included in the exhibition All Masters at the Palazzo del Vignola in Bologna.
 Piccolo has also engaged in performance art such as his 2014 Spiderman project at the MACRO Museum in Rome in 2014.
-In 2017, he had a solo exhibition at the Youth Center of The Hermitage in St. Petersburg, Russia titled Thinking the Unthinkable.
+In 2017, he had a solo exhibition at the Youth Centre of The Hermitage in St. Petersburg, Russia titled Thinking the Unthinkable.